LaurenzV/krilla/src/validation/PDF_A1.md

 6.7.6: krilla writes pdfaid:conformance and pdfaid:part as specified. 🟢

-6.7.7: krilla does not write file provenance information. 🔴
+6.7.7: krilla is the original creator, and thus no history is necessary. 🟢

 6.7.8: krilla does not write the extension schemas. 🔴

 6.7.9: `xmp-writer` always produces valid XMP packets. 🟢

-6.7.10: krilla does not write font metadata. 🔴
+6.7.10: krilla doesn't use Type 0, Type 1 or TrueType fonts directly, thus no metadata needs to be provided. 🔵

 6.7.11: krilla writes the conformance level identification. 🟢